 Red flags with Twitter and Facebook tipsters.

 The problem started with bookmakers turning their focus to affiliates and rapid growth of social media.
-It's easy to get notifications through Twitter and Facebook to your computer, laptop and mobile phone.
+It's easy to get notifications through Twitter, Telegram and Facebook to your computer, laptop and mobile phone.

-This kind of advertising has become very popular as the online marketing from bookmakers is heavily regulated and expensive.
+This kind of advertising has become very popular as bookmakers' online marketing is heavily regulated and expensive.
 With affiliates, the bookies have to pay out from the money they already have earned thanks to affiliates.
 The affiliates offer a nice option for promotion and getting new clients to the platform.

 How Twitter and Facebook tipsters lure in new clients?

 There are some common behaving patterns which piss me off.
-Twitter and Facebook tipsters from who you should stay away from are doing some certain things:
+Social media tipsters from who you should stay away from are doing some specific things:

-Also, keep in mind that bookies are cooperating with their biggest affiliates closely.
-There were some accounts blocked by Twitter and bookies advertised on their official pages to FOLLOW new affiliate accounts for tips.
+Also, keep in mind that bookies cooperate closely with their biggest affiliates.
+Some accounts were blocked by Twitter and bookies advertised on their official pages to FOLLOW new affiliate accounts for tips.
 Bookmakers have to change the rules for Twitter and Facebook tipsters rather sooner than later I hope.
-The pressure is big at the moment and there's also quite hefty fines written to bookies by governments already.
+The pressure is immense now, and there's also quite hefty fines written to bookies by governments already.
 Affiliate business is getting regulated in some countries already.
-For example, a tipster cant pretends to be customer showing his slips on tips he gives out.
+For example, a tipster cant pretend to be customer showing his slips on tips he gives out.
 There's a nice read about affiliates!

 Red flags with Twitter and Facebook tipsters.

-And now to most interesting part!
-As mentioned above, exaggeration and offering bookie bonuses are already red flags and ill add some more.
+And now to the most interesting part!
+As mentioned above, exaggeration and offering bookie bonuses are already red flags, and ill add some more.

 Affiliate links and bonuses links.
-Bonuses are available anyway and for existing customers, there's also a lot of free bets as promotions for high calibre games.
-When there are affiliate links tough, I think you get the point already.
-Lest check quickly my Twitter feed.
-From first 15 tweets, I can see 4 accounts offering tips and to join through their affiliate links.
+Bonuses are available anyway, and for existing customers, there's also a lot of free bets as promotions for high calibre games.
+When there are affiliate links though, I think you get the point already.
+Let's check my Twitter feed quickly.
+From the first 15 tweets, I can see four accounts offering tips and to join through their affiliate links.

-No record keeping nor independent verifying site following these tips.
+No record-keeping nor independent verifying site following these tips.
 Can you imagine how easy it is to write twice a week that we have a 15 winning run and profiting 11 months out of 12?
 Or how easy it is to make a google spreadsheet where only you can add and delete tips?
-I strongly recommend to write every tip down before you start actually following these tipsters and you can quickly see the truth!
-There are plenty enough tipping sites where tipsters can only write down real odds and hundreds of pairs of eyes are checking the results added by the tipsters.
-There's also sites which are resulting the game themselves, so no room for scamming people.
+I strongly recommend to write every tip down before you start following these tipsters and you can quickly see the truth!
+There are plenty of tipping sites where tipsters can only write down real odds and hundreds of pairs of eyes check the results added by the tipsters.
+There's also sites resulting in the game themselves, so there is no room for scamming people.

 They are tipping high calibre games without any added words.
-Of course, there are tipsters who can beat the bookies with these games, but my experience has shown that most of them fail.
+Of course, some tipsters can beat the bookies with these games, but my experience has shown that most of them fail.
 Bookies prices are too sharp to beat them day in day out in English Premier League games.
-If it would be so easy, no bookie would offer them anymore with these big limits.
+If it were so easy, no bookie would offer them anymore with these big limits.

 Examples of tipsters to keep away from.

 First example link brings me to a 1xbet bookmaker.
-I have used them and terrible bookmaker with quick limits and slow withdraws.
+I have used them, and they are a terrible bookmaker with quick limits and slow withdraws.
 You can deposit quickly without any delay, but the show starts when you want to withdraw your money.
-Some comments I have found pretty quickly googling the bookie: More than a year waiting for withdrawal and still nothing (passed more than 20 steps) = cheaters.
-Totally fraud company.
-If you win Big they will take your money and whatever you ask company customers service will be the same.
-They're definitely thieves.
-They stole my money and locked my account.
-They twist the odds and your bets.
+I have found some comments pretty quickly googling the bookie: More than a year waiting for withdrawal and still nothing (passed more than 20 steps) = cheaters—totally fraud company.

 The second example is offering several different bookmakers affiliate links and bookie called 22bet.
 Not better than their main business, 1xbet.
 Just google the booki name and add a scam for the search.
-This account also has a big amount of followers, but to be honest, in a quick check you can spot that there can be a lot of fake accounts.
+This account also has a big amount of followers, but to be honest, you can spot a lot of fake accounts in a quick check.

-There is, of course, good free tipsters in Twitter and Facebook, but I strongly suggest to be more careful and not to buy all the hypes.
-After all, they obviously don't care about your money and there's no intention of earning you some easy bucks.
-There is, of course, some other red flags, but all of these relentless scammers who's intentions are questionable, have these things in common.
+Of course, there are good free tipsters on Twitter and Facebook, but I strongly suggest to be more careful and not to buy all the hypes.
+After all, they obviously don't care about your money, and there's no intention of earning you some easy bucks.
+Of course, there are some other red flags, but all of these relentless scammers whose intentions are questionable have these things in common.
 Overall, check for these red flags and once again, write down tipsters tips for a month or two and you will see already if he is even close to what he claims to be.